 Secondly, it is great to know that parents are supporting their kids after losing a soccer game.

-Losing a soccer game can be devastating to a kid because he or she not ready to cope with failure.
+Losing a soccer game can be devastating to a kid because he or she is not ready to cope with failure.

 This is when you should intervene to turn around the situation by giving encouragement and positive feedback about your kid’s performance.